2nd Call for Applications is Now Open!

 Funding: Wellcome Trust (UK)

-This announcement is the first of a series of open calls for the i4A funding programme aimed at providing researchers and imaging facility staff and management from low- and middle-income countries (LMIC) with access to biological and biomedical imaging services, as well as imaging-related training opportunities across all continents.
+This announcement is the second of a series of open calls for the i4A funding programme aimed at providing researchers and imaging facility staff and management from low- and middle-income countries (LMIC) with access to biological and biomedical imaging services, as well as imaging-related training opportunities across all continents.

 • Do you have a biological sample that you have longed to visualise with an advanced imaging technique that is currently not accessible to you?